 AR promises to open new opportunities in the form of virtual events.
 Retailers would be able to set up virtual product promotions and presentations to generate excitement and invite customers to these exclusive, holographic-based sales events.

 However, to reach there, retailers need to work on many challenges.
 They need to keep the AR experience immersive while ensuring they don’t lose the authenticity and the experience customers want to feel while shopping for things.
-Even AR app developers must keep many essential aspects like advertising, localization, incentives and discounts, personal approach, interaction, discoverability, privacy, and user experience.
-Only then would it be possible to offer immersive AR experiences to customers.
+AR app developers must keep many essential aspects like advertising, localization, incentives and discounts, personal approach, interaction, discoverability, privacy, and user experience.
+Businesses opting for application modernization services should identify new market segments or opportunities where AR can be applied.

 How Net Solutions used AR to create a virtual mobile experience for retail stores